What is heel surgery and what can it treat?

 - Changing your shoes to a pair that fits better

 Your bone spurs don't have to cause heel pain, stress, or decreased mobility.
 At Orthopaedic Specialists of Austin, our doctors can expertly remove the bone spurs on your ankle or heel through surgery.
-Ready to start your journey?
-Contact our offices serving the Austin, TX, area or call us at:

 Do I Have Bunions or Heel Spurs?